Hrabal/TemPy/README.md

 ..so the idea of TemPy.

 ### Weeeeeeee!
 No parsing and a simple structure makes TemPy fast.
+TemPy simply adds html tags around your data, and the actual html string exists only at render time.
 See below for benchmarks against other templating engines.

 **Build, manipulate, and navigate HTML documents.
 With no HTML involved.**